humantorch/humantorch.github.io/content/post/journey.md

 ### Engineering Manager, Exos

-JULY 2022 - APRIL 2023
+JULY 2022 - MAY 2023

-Leading a team of software engineers responsible for building and maintaining the Exos Fit mobile applications.
+Leading a team of 8 full-stack software engineers responsible for building and maintaining the Exos Fit mobile applications and underlying infrastructure, connecting over 300,000 eligible members to personalized health, nutrition, fitness and recovery coaches.

-* Led a team of 8 full-stack (React Native, Node, AWS) developers, providing both technical oversight and career growth/mentorship
 * Collaborated closely with cross-functional colleagues (Product, Data, Design, Marketing) as well as other business stakeholders and executive leadership to determine short and long-term product strategy
+* Oversee R&D of third-party implementations to bring new features and functionality to clients (eg. Apple Health & Google Fit fitness tracking integration).
+* Developed OKRs and KPIs in coordination with senior executive leadership to align the goals of our engineering organization with the larger business.
+Defined processes for measuring success and communicating to the wider organization.
+* The Exos Fit ecosystem generated over $1MM in revenue as a result of signing top tier clients including Google, Intel, Pfizer, PepsiCo and American Airlines and built a sales pipeline valued upwards of $10MM.

 ### Engineering Director (Contract), Double Nines, Inc.